-Perpetrator (Sanctions)
+Perpetrator (Support, Restoration and Sanctions)

-- Most importantly, the perpetrator should be helped to realise that bullying will not be tolerated, that it must stop immediately and that there can be no re-occurrence. - Children are helped to reflect upon their actions and to reflect on how the bullied child may feel.
-This may be achieved through the use of a 'Reflect and Resolve' session.
-(Appendix 7) - Children that have bullied are supported in order to modify their behaviour this may be through a behaviour plan, structured lunchtimes including pastoral support, and involvement of parents to reinforce the unacceptable nature of bullying. - Other sanctions may be actioned such as loss of break time or other 'privileges' in school. - A fixed term exclusion may be considered. - After incidents have been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place.
+- Most importantly, the perpetrator should be helped to realise that bullying will not be tolerated, that it must stop immediately and that there can be no re-occurrence.
+Children are helped to reflect upon their actions and to reflect on how the bullied child may feel. - Children that have bullied are supported in order to modify their behaviour this may be through a behaviour plan, structured lunchtimes including pastoral support, and involvement of parents to reinforce the unacceptable nature of bullying. - Other sanctions may be actioned such as loss of break time or other 'privileges' in school.
+A fixed term exclusion may be considered. - After incidents have been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place.